LinkedIn profile picture & banner: tips for your perfect header

 Here are some examples of effective color combinations that can convey certain emotions and messages:

-For a warm, trustworthy appearance that emphasizes sympathy and approachability. - Background: Muted blue – Clothing: Red
+• Background: Muted blue – Clothing: Red

 For a fresh, dynamic look that still remains professional.